frediz/rtctask/README.md

-RTC Task cli client
+RTC cli client
 ===================

 ## Install

-rtctaskpy : attempt to write a python client to RTC tasks.
+rtc.py : attempt to write a python client to RTC.
+At the moment, it essentially deals with workitems, can search through users and stored queries.
 Needs python-requests >= 2.4.0

 In order to install it, you should run: